jamiestephens/m_de/proposal.md

 ## Foreign Exchange Trading Dashboard

 ### Purpose
-The purpose of this dashboard will be to convey changes in currency value, relatively speaking, through a variety of visualizations.
+The purpose of this dashboard will be to convey changes in currency value and forex arbitrage opportunities through a variety of visualizations.

 ### Data
 Hourly/daily forex data for approximately 15 currencies most frequently traded